-- 56. Operators are required to wear the prescribed MUNI uniform on duty and shall not wear the uniform at any other time except on their way immediately to and from assigned MUNI work. - 57.
+- 57. Operators are required to wear the prescribed MUNI uniform on duty and shall not wear the uniform at any other time except on their way immediately to and from assigned MUNI work. - 58.
+Shoes and Uniform Maintenance Allowance: Employees with 1600 hours in revenue service in the qualifying fiscal year shall receive an annual allowance of \$250 for work shoes and \$300 for uniform cleaning and maintenance.
+The allowance will be paid in December of each year for the preceding fiscal year.
+Operators working as Division Chairpersons, yard starters, Cable Car turn-around and Metro "702" will qualify. - 59.
 Each operator will be responsible for maintaining the uniform in a clean and presentable condition and for maintaining a neat appearance while on duty.
-The Director of Transportation will have the right to prescribe the parts of the uniform to be worn under different conditions of service.
-Every operator will display his/her employee number or other identifying number at all times while on MUNI business or work in such manner as prescribed by the Director of Transportation. - 58.
-All items of uniform, uniform insignia, and equipment supplied to an operator by MUNI will be returned to MUNI, as required by MUNI management, when the operator leaves MUNI service.
+The Executive Director/CEO or his/her designee will have the right to prescribe the parts of the uniform to be worn under different conditions of service.
+Every operator will display his/her employee number or other identifying number at all times while on MUNI business or work in such manner as prescribed by the Executive Director/CEO or his/her designee. - All items of uniform, uniform insignia, and equipment supplied to an operator by MUNI will be returned to MUNI, as required by MUNI management, when the operator leaves MUNI service.
 Equipment not so returned will be paid for at cost.
-MUNI may direct that the employee's final paycheck be held until such equipment has been properly returned. - 59.
-Uniforms shall be furnished to operators.
+MUNI may direct that the employee's final paycheck be held until such equipment has been properly returned. - Oniforms shall be furnished to operators.
 The items of uniform apparel to be furnished shall consist of two jackets, two vests, four pairs of trousers, six shirts, two ties; one cap and cap cover or beret if requested and a foul weather jacket and vest.
-Two pair of Bermuda shorts may be\substituted for trousers. - 60.
-Uniforms are to be replaced when they become unserviceable.
-The unserviceable item must be submitted in order to receive a replacement. - 61.
+Two pair of Bermuda shorts may be substituted for trousers.

+- 62. Uniforms are to be replaced when they become unserviceable.
+The unserviceable item must be submitted in order to receive a replacement. - 63.
 Female operators shall be provided with an appropriate female uniform equivalent to that furnished to male operators.
-Female operator uniforms may include skirts\and culottes.

-- 62. MUNI management will use its best efforts to arrange with the uniform contractor to maintain extended hours at least one day per week for the issuance of uniforms. - 63.
-All trolley coach and Historical Car operators shall be issued a visibility vest for pulling and resetting poles and will be required to wear such visibility vest while resetting poles. - 64.
+Female operator uniforms may include skirts and culottes. - 64.
+MUNI management will use its best efforts to arrange with the uniform contractor to maintain extended hours at least one day per week for the issuance of uniforms. - 65.
+All trolley coach and Historical Car operators shall be issued a visibility vest for pulling and resetting poles and will be required to wear such visibility vest while resetting poles. - 66.
 MUNI will continue to consult with the Union as the source of supply for the uniforms in support of the City's traditional policy of purchasing Union made items.

-Section 8.9 Transit Passes.
+Section 8.9 Transit Passes

-65. Operators, their spouses and legally dependent children under nineteen (19) years of age who are living with the operator shall be provided with system passes pursuant to rules jointly agreed to by MUNI and the Union.
+Operators, their spouses and legally dependent children under nineteen (19) years of age who are living with the operator shall be provided with system passes pursuant to rules jointly agreed to by MUNI and the Union.
 Retired employees shall be provided with system passes for the remainder of their lives.
 Upon separation other than retirement, MUNI may direct that the employee's final paycheck be held until such pass(es) have been properly returned.

-Section 8.10 State Disability Insurance.
+Section 8.10 State Disability Insurance